Sticking to Your Decisions: Building Mental Resilience During Major Life Changes

 The Cost of Staying True: Losing Relationships Along the Way

-One of the most challenging aspects of major life changes is realizing that not everyone will come along for the journey.
-Friends, family, or colleagues who don’t support your growth may drift away—or actively resist your progress.
+One of the most challenging aspects of significant life changes is realizing that not everyone will come along for the journey.
+Friends, family, or colleagues who don’t support your growth may drift away or actively resist your progress.

 Letting Go with Grace